 - Keep track of which jobs you applied for and when - it will make it easier to follow up.

 - Follow Up

-- After you have applied to a position, follow up with the supervisor within one to two weeks to check the status of your application and to request an interview.
+- After you have applied to a position, follow up with the supervisor within one to two weeks to check the status of your application.